ruggeri/tech-notes/math/fourier2.md

 **A proposed inner product**

 I propose `I(f, g) = \Int_{-T/2}^{T/2} f(t)g(t)`.
 This in some ways
-feels like a natural generaltization fo the dot product, though I hope to provide more motivation soon (when I figure it out!).
+feels like a natural generalization of the dot product, though I hope to provide more motivation soon (when I figure it out!).

 In order to show this works, it will suffice to show that (1) `I` is